Go Back

 Make a well in the center of the dry ingredients.

-Add in the egg and the cup of milk.
+Add the egg and the cup of milk.

 Mix with the wooden spoon.

-Still using your wooden spoon, beat the mixture to a smmoth heavy paste that will easily drop from your pan. ( The butter shouldn't be runny though!)
-This should take you a few minutes.
+Still using your wooden spoon, beat the mixture to a smooth heavy paste that will easily drop in your pan. ( The butter shouldn't be runny though) This should take you a few minutes.

 • Step Three: